EfiLygda/Excel-Projects/Sales Data/Datailed Results.md

 #### 1. Top 5 **countries** and **regions** that generate the **most revenue** from purchases.

 - Breaking down revenue by country, USA by far generates the most revenue.
-- Breaking down revenue by region,Europe generates the most revenue, followed by North America.
+- Breaking down revenue by region, Europe generates the most revenue, followed by North America.
 - Since only 4 regions' data are available Japan generates the least revenue.